andreteizen/challenge-frontend/README.md

     - Critical Sensor Status: Identify assets with critical sensor statuses.

 #### 2. Technology Stack
-- TailwindCSS: For design and styles.
-- ContextAPI: For state management.
 - Next.js: Framework for React applications.
 - TypeScript: Ensures type safety and better development experience.
+- ContextAPI: For state management.
 - TailwindCSS: For responsive and utility-first CSS design.
 - react-window: For efficient rendering of large lists and grids.